-Face masks and other personal protective equipment (PPE) help protect us from the coronavirus, but they add communication challenges for everyone, especially people with hearing impairments.
+Face masks and other personal protective equipment (PPE) help protect us from the coronavirus and other infections, but they add communication challenges for everyone, especially people who are hard of hearing.
 That's because:

-How the pandemic has affected communication, speech and hearing
+How face masks affect communication, speech and hearing

 Face masks reduce volume and clarity of speech

 Depending on the type of face mask, they may reduce the clarity of speech and lower it from anywhere to 5 to 15 decibels (dB).
 In other words, speech is not just quieter, it's more muffled.

 Social distancing and protective barriers make it harder to hear

 Communication is also made more challenging by the standard social distancing recommendation to stay fix feet apart.
 We're also more likely to encounter barriers in public settings that protect workers from respiratory droplets and aerosols, such as large plastic dividers when you check-in at a doctor's office.
 These may protect us from infection, but they further reduce the volume and clarity of the speaker in front of you.